wanghaisheng/responsive-landing-page-starter/content/blog/en/real-time-face-detection-in-net-with-opentok-and-opencv-dr.md

 * Visual Studio - I'm using 2019, though older versions ought to work
 * Minimum .NET Framework 4.6.1 - you can use as far back as 4.5.2, but you'll have to use EmguCV instead of Emgu.CV for your OpenCV NuGet package.
 * [CustomVideoRenderer Sample](https://github.com/opentok/opentok-windows-sdk-samples/tree/master/CustomVideoRenderer) - this is the sample we will be adapting.
-* An OpenTok account - if you don't have one [sign up here](https://tokbox.com/account/user/signup).
+* A Vonage Video API account - if you don't have one [sign up here](https://tokbox.com/account/user/signup).
-* An API Key, Session ID, and Token from your OpenTok account - see the [Quickstart](https://github.com/opentok/opentok-windows-sdk-samples#quick-start) guide in the repo for details.
+* An API Key, Session ID, and Token from your Vonage Video API account - see the [Quickstart](https://github.com/opentok/opentok-windows-sdk-samples#quick-start) guide in the repo for details.

 ## Getting Started